AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/redis-service-configuration.md

 ### L2 cache memory sizing (Adobe Commerce Cloud)

-L2 cache is using [Temporary File System](https://en.wikipedia.org/wiki/Tmpfs) as storage system, which comparing with specialised key-value database systems, doesn't have a key eviction policy to keep the memory usage under control.
+L2 cache uses a [temporary file system](https://en.wikipedia.org/wiki/Tmpfs) as a storage mechanism.
+Compared with specialized key-value database systems, a temporary file system doesn't have a key eviction policy to control memory usage.

 This could be the reason why L2 cache memory usage is growing over time, by accumulating the stale cache.